 Appointing an Adjoining Owner’s Surveyor

 An Adjoining Owner Surveyor is a Surveyor who represents the Adjoining Owner or Owners exclusively and independently of the Building Owner.
 The Adjoining Owner’s Surveyor will then work on the Adjoining Owner’s behalf to negotiate the terms of the Party Wall Award with the Building Owner’s Surveyor.
-This highlights the main disadvantage of this option, which is that the time taken to write up and sign an award generally takes longer when both an Adjoining Owner’s Surveyor and Building Owner’s Surveyor have to agree upon its details.
+This highlights the main disadvantage of this option, which is that the time is taken to write up and sign an award generally takes longer when both an Adjoining Owner’s Surveyor and Building Owner’s Surveyor have to agree upon its details.
 This ultimately means a longer waiting time for the Building Owner, along with a higher cost.

 So why would an Adjoining Owner’s Surveyor be appointed?